-With travel restrictions being heavily reduced recently, and after a tough two years of either holidays being heavily restricted or downright impossible, some people are itching to get away.
+With travel restrictions being heavily reduced recently, and after a tough two years of either holidays being heavily restricted or downright impossible, some people are itching to get away in the New Year.

 Cancellations, delays and queues are always something that can threaten a holiday, and people are never truly relaxed until they’re at their destination.